top of page

 3. Integrating the interests of various ‘other’ users on the cycling networks: sportive cyclists, walkers, and runners.

-But the biggest ‘eye-opener’ of the 2023 work session was the Strava walking data (recreational walking and running).
-This was seen as a very valuable addition; while there is some understanding of cycling flows based on counts and models, there is still a complete lack of insight into walking flows (for more info; see this article).
+However, the biggest 'eye-opener' of the 2023 work session was the Strava walking data (recreational walking and running).
+This was seen as a very valuable addition.
+While we already have some insight into cycling flows through counts and models, this is still completely lacking for walking flows (see this article for more information).

-Strava shows that there is also a lot of recreational walking on specific ‘cycling’ paths and other roads.
-Where does this lead to conflict?
+Strava data shows that there is a lot of recreational walking on certain cycling paths and roads.
+Where does this lead to conflicts?
 Is a separate walking facility desirable?
-Or can we use the importance of walking to push missing links or the upgrade of routes higher up the agenda?
-This benefits both groups of users.
+Or can the importance of walkers be used to prioritize missing links or route improvements?
+This would benefit both groups of users.

-The maps below show walking and cycling flows in the Amersfoort-Woudenberg region, the focus area of the work session, with various discussed observations of heavily or lightly used routes indicated by numbers.
-For example, the Valleikanaal (1), routes around the Groene Zoom (2 & 3), and city-country connections on the border of Amersfoort (4).
+The maps below show the walking and cycling flows in the Amersfoort-Woudenberg region, the focus area of the work session, with various discussed observations of heavily or lightly used routes.
+For example, the Valleikanaal (1), routes around the Groene Zoom (2 & 3), and city-to-country connections at the edge of Amersfoort (4).

 4. Clear Visual Insight into Missing Links.

-By looking at overall cycling flows, as well as walking flows, the missing connections become apparent.
-In the image above, several potential/discussed desired connections are indicated with dotted lines.
+By looking at the total cycling and walking flows, missing connections become immediately apparent.
+In the image above, several potential or discussed desired connections are indicated with dotted lines.

-The diversity of users that you can separately uncover with Strava also helps in this regard—a new bridge, tunnel, or connection through rural areas is most valuable when it is of added value to various types of moving people.
-This increases the chances of getting it onto the implementation agenda.
+The diversity of users, as highlighted by Strava data, is an important factor here.
+A new bridge, tunnel, or connection through a rural area is most valuable when it serves different types of users.
+This increases the likelihood of getting the connection on the implementation agenda.

 Additional and Refining

-In our view, Strava data does not definitively determine which route is best chosen for a cycling investment/upgrade (e.g., into a through-cycle route).
-First, because current usage is often not the most important criterion for such choices, but rather the potential for future usage.
-Second, because Strava does not represent all types of cyclists or walkers.
+In our view, Strava data does not provide a definitive answer as to which route is best chosen for a cycling investment or upgrade (e.g., to a fast cycling route).
+Firstly, because usage potential, rather than current usage, is often the most important criterion for such decisions.
+Secondly, because Strava does not represent all types of cyclists or walkers.

-And while that is already a lot, we continue to see new applications emerging from this usage data.
-One of these, which you will read about in article 3, is monitoring and evaluating cycling measures.
+And although this is already a lot, we continue to see new applications emerging based on this usage data.
+We remain fully engaged with this.
+One of these is discussed in article 3: monitoring and evaluating cycling measures.

 Comments